grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Section 4.4.2.

-The certificate message contains an opaque string called certificate_request_context which MAY be set by the application to differentiate exported authentictors.
-Its format is be defined by the application layer protocol.
-For example, it may be a sequence number used by the higher-level protocol during the transport of the authenticator to the other party.
+The certificate message contains an opaque string called certificate_request_context.
+The format of certificate_request_context is defined by the application layer protocol and its value can be used to differentiate exported authenticators.
+For example, the application may use a sequence number used by the higher-level protocol during the transport of the authenticator to the other party.
 Using a unique and unpredictable value ties the authenticator to a given context, allowing the application to prevent authenticators from being replayed or precomputed by